MRtrix3/mrtrix3/docs/reference/commands/tckgen.rst

 Streamlines tractography options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  **-select number** set the desired number of streamlines to be selected by tckgen, after all selection criteria have been applied (i.e. inclusion/exclusion ROIs, min/max length, etc). tckgen will keep seeding streamlines until this number of streamlines have been selected, or the maximum allowed number of seeds has been exceeded (see -max_seeds option).
 By default, 1000 streamlines are to be selected.
+Set to zero to disable, which will result in streamlines being seeded until the number specified by -seeds has been reached.

 -  **-step size** set the step size of the algorithm in mm (default is 0.1 x voxelsize; for iFOD2: 0.5 x voxelsize).